Dauriel/Clickpocalypse2SmartClicker/README.md

 1. Added skill upgrade strategy
 2. Add GUI for enabling/disabling those automation funcntions
-3. add option for player to adjust game window scales to fit moden large monitor.
+3. Add option for player to adjust game window scales to fit moden large monitor.
 4. Add a savefile editing functions.
 NOTE: the functions won't work in greasemonkey, you can peak the code and edit your savefile in console.

 # Clickpocalypse2Clicker [Forked]